franco-marino/franco-marino.github.io/aboutme.md

 ---

 ### $ whoami
-Cybersecurity enthusiast, currently working as a Junior Security Consultant and looking for penetration testing/red team focused realities.
-CTF player on platforms such as HackTheBox and TryHackMe in my spare time.
-Other topics of interests:
+Cybersecurity enthusiast, currently working as Pentester in a consultant company.
+CTF player on platforms such as HackTheBox and TryHackMe in my spare time Other topics of interests:
 - reverse engineering
 - infrastructure maintenance
 - learning new programming languages

+### next steps
+- Gain experience with red team activities
+- Learn Rust
+- Finish reading "Pratical Binary Analysis